Skalkaho Bend Park is a treasure of downtown Hamilton.

 For the Bitterroot community, the new outdoor space to exercise and enjoy nature is the reward for all the local support – contributions, helping hands, encouraging voices, and more – that brought the dream to reality.
 For all of us at the Land Trust, opening day was the happy conclusion of years of planning, fundraising, building, and working with countless partners to coordinate one of our most ambitious projects ever.

-A lot has happened down at the future Skalkaho Bend Park the past few months.
-We recently paired-up with the Hamilton High School cross-country team to knock-out some noxious weeds at the end of August at the future park.
+BRLT has paired-up with the Hamilton High School cross-country team to knock-out some noxious weeds at the park.

 The runners were excited to volunteer their time removing weeds, getting the park ready for the public.